k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/03_hardware_req_for_prod.md

 ### Operating system:

-* RedHat (version 7 or higher) based distribution with the latest patches (for example: CentOS, Oracle Linux).
+* RedHat (version 8 or higher) based distribution (for example: Centos, Oracle, Linux).
-* Ubuntu Server, version 18.04 or higher, with the latest patches.
+* Ubuntu Server, version 22 or higher.

 #### Kafka Version:
 K2view supports the Kafka version certified for a specific Fabric version.
 Refer to the <a href="/articles/Product_Versions